 Biden to GOP: ‘Don’t get in the way’ of infrastructure plan

-President Joe Biden on Thursday warned naysayers in Congress not to “get in the way” of his big infrastructure plans as the White House panned a counteroffer from Republican senators to tap unused COVID-19 relief for a more modest investment in roads, highways and other traditional public works projects.
+President Joe Biden is warning naysayers in Congress not to “get in the way” of his big infrastructure plans as the White House panned a counteroffer from Republican senators to tap unused COVID-19 relief for a more modest investment in roads, highways and other traditional public works projects.

 “I’m not going to embarrass anyone, but I have here a list," he said.
 “If you’re going to take credit for what we’ve done,” he continued, “don’t get in the way of what we need to do.”